-The Scottish Government published information in January 2022 following a request from Oliver Mundel MSP, on the approval rate for wind farm applications in each local authority area broken down by those a) determined and b) not determined by Scottish Ministers in the last five years.1 A copy of the Scottish Parliament's answer to this request is shown in the Annex while Table 1 below provides a summary showing approvals and consents over the 5-year period of interest.
+The Scottish Government published information in January 2022 following a request from Oliver Mundel MSP, on the approval rate for wind farm applications in each local authority area broken down by those a) determined and b) not determined by Scottish Ministers in the last five years.1 A copy of the Scottish Parliament's answer to this request is shown in Annex 1 while Table 1 below provides a summary showing appeal approvals and consent decisions over the 5-year period of interest.

-Year Appeals (<= =50MW) Section 36 (>50MW)
+Year Appeals (<= 50MW) Section 36 (>50MW)

 Allowed Allowed Refused Minister PLI Refused

 Minister Reporter Consent Consent 2

 2017 1 10 5 2 7 2

 2018 0 7 9 3 2 3

 2019 1 8 6 8 2 5

 2020 0 2 5 6 2 1

 2021 0 4 0 12 6 1

 Total 2 31 25 31 19 12

-Table 1 Summary of Scottish Government response on wind farm appeals and consents
+Table 1 Summary y of Scottish Government res ponse on wind farm appeals and consents

-The summary figures for appeals in Table 1 are taken from Table A1 of the Annex, which illustrate the Scotland-wide position in relation to on-shore wind farm planning appeals of up to and including 50MW capacity covering the period 2017 to 2021.
+The summary figures for appeals allowed in Table 1 are taken from Table A1 of Annex 1, which illustrate the Scotland-wide position in relation to on-shore wind farm planning appeals of up to and including 50MW capacity covering the period 2017 to 2021.
 All but two appeals (in Argyll and Bute - in 2017 and 2019) were decided by reporters from the Planning and Environmental Appeals Division of the Scottish Government.
 The two in Argyll and Bute were allowed by Scottish Ministers.
 Meanwhile, the consent figures in Table 1 are taken from Table A2 of the Annex from determinations made by applications for wind farms under Section 36 of the Electricity Act 1989 (over 50MW capacity) where a Public Local Inquiry was held and chaired by a reporter following an objection by the relevant planning authority.
-Where the planning authority did not object consent was granted by Scottish Ministers.
+Where the planning authority did not object the decision to consent was taken by Scottish Ministers.

 Using the data from Table 1 an evaluation of the percentage of appeals allowed and the Section 36 applications consented compared to those refused is provided in Table 2.
-From here it can be seen that what may be considered as the Covid-19 period (2020-2021) has had little impact on the rate of appeals allowed compared with the pre-Covid-19 performance although, significantly, the rate of appeals allowed in 2021 has almost doubled compared to the pre-Covid-19 rate.3 On the other hand, the rate for consents during the Covid-19 period increased for both 2020-2021 (93%) and 2021 (95%) compared to the pre-Covid-19 rate of 71%.
+It can be seen here that what may be considered as the Covid-19 period (2020-2021) has had little impact on the rate of appeals allowed compared with the pre-Covid-19 performance although, significantly, the rate of appeals allowed in 2021 has almost doubled compared to the pre-Covid-19 rate.3 The rate for consents during the Covid-19 period also increased for both 2020-2021 (93%) and 2021 (95%) compared to the pre-Covid-19 rate of 71%.